Delaware auditor dodges felony charges, guilty of misconduct

 DOVER, Del.
-(AP) — Jurors on Friday returned a mixed verdict in the public corruption trial of Delaware State Auditor Kathy McGuiness, acquitting her of felony public corruption charges, but finding her guilty of two misdemeanors.
+(AP) — A jury returned a mixed verdict Friday in the corruption trial of Delaware State Auditor Kathy McGuiness, acquitting her of felony charges but finding her guilty of three misdemeanors.

 McGuiness, a Democrat elected in 2018, is the first statewide elected official in Delaware to be prosecuted while in office.

-Note: This story has been corrected to show that McGuiness was convicted of three misdemeanors, not two.